 Adjunct Professor of Pharmacology, Baylor College of Medicine, Houston, TX

-Professor, Department of Department of Internal Medicine, Division of Division of Nephrology, Baylor College of Medicine, Houston, TX
+Adjunct Professor of Medicine, Department of Internal Medicine, Baylor College of Medicine, Houston, TX

 |1989||University of Alcala, Madrid, ESP, MD, Medicine|